theinvertedform/umt.world/links.md

 ---
 title: About the Author
-description: "My life story, work and academic experience; psychological profiles, political profiles, and philosophical worldview; data representing my tastes and media consumption."
+description: "Pertinent biographic details, work and academic experience; psychological profiles, political profiles, and philosophical worldview; data representing my tastes and media consumption."
 abstract: "I am a communist writer, philosopher, and critic.
-My research into visual culture has focused on the modern era, with an interest in periodizing the contemporary.
-I am interested in media institutions, digital life, and philosophies of technology.
-My reading in philosophy has always been oriented around Karl Marx, and tends German overall.
-The Lonely Dane and the Crazy German are the philosophers who have most touched my heart.
+I am interested in the visual culture of the modern era and the relationship between technology and media.
+My historical research is directed towards a periodization of the contemporary; my reading in philosophy tends German.
 These studies are the basis of my literary practise, which brings together many different disciplines to create a panoramic view of the Contemporary.
-I include *the use of computers* as an element of my creative practise, meaning web and typographic design, as well as the software that comprises one's digital writing environment (for more on this, see the [*About the Website*](/about) page).
-Some of my questions include: how does media change, and what is its history?
+Digital technologies are an element of my creative practise, from web development, typography and graphic design, to the software that I use to develop it (see the [*About the Website*](/about) page).
+Questions that are important to me include: how does media change, and what is its history?
 What is the relation between media and technology?
 What is the origin of the digital?
 How does digital life stand in relation to historical precedents?
 What is the relation between the modes of production, and the aesthetic and social lives of a given period?"
 toc: true
 tags:
   - biography
+  - literature
-  - contact
+  - aesthetics
 date: 2022-11-04
 ---